Harvard, MIT students develop female manikins to make CPR training more inclusive to women

 The manikins are being used by LifeSaveHer's training center partners across the country.

-"Seeing it being used in classes across the country now is very rewarding, Sloan said.
+"Seeing it being used in classes across the country now is very rewarding, Sloane said.

 "Even if this ends up saving one person's life, this project that I've enjoyed working on with all these people has actually made an impact," Shimelis said.